Estimated Read Time: 33 Minutes

 You pay for WordPress by purchasing a website theme or template and hosting it on an external server with universal access.
 Themes typically cost less than $100 / year for licensing and support.
 Hosting runs $15 / month and up.
 Generally, the more you pay, the greater the stability, speed, and support you’re going to end up with.

-Generally, you can’t go wrong with a multi-purpose tool like ahrefs, Moz, and/or SEMRush for organic SEO.
-You’ll need one or both of Bright Local and Whitespark for local seo and a crawler like Screaming Frog for website audits.
+Generally, you can’t go wrong with a multi-purpose tool like Ahrefs, Moz, and/or SEMRush for organic SEO.
+(Databox recently published a detailed comparison of Ahrefs and SEMRush which is very helpful.)
+You’ll also need one or both of Bright Local and Whitespark for local seo and a crawler like Screaming Frog for website audits.
 In terms of content creation and publication, I simply can’t live without WordPress and Yoast SEO.
 While rank checking tools are great, depending on the number of keyword phrases you’re tracking, you might be able to get by with the GS Location Change browser extension and call it a day.
 Lastly, I do find the Moz toolbar extremely helpful in my day-to-day travels.
-There are other options though, including a free one called SEO Quake which seems to be popular with many SEOs.
+I can see a numeric representation (domain authority) of the value Moz thinks Google associates with different websites and get a quick feel for how many other websites are linking to them.
+There are other quick assessment tools that show similar metrics though, including a free one called SEO Quake which also seems to be popular with many SEOs.

-If you have a question, please feel free to comment below.
+So that’s it!
+If you have a question or want to common on something you’ve read here, please feel free to say so below.
 I typically respond within a few business days.

 Thanks for staying to the end!